 The Faculty Student Council (FSR) is here to defend the interests of all the students at the Faculty of Science.
-We want to ensure that education in our faculty is the best possible and that the conditions for this are present.
-The Council therefore advises on matters such as opportunities for retakes and freedom of choice, but also for example computer facilities and catering services.
-We also check and approve the Education and Examination Regulations (OER) each year, determining parts of your rights as a student at the UvA.
+We want to ensure that education at our faculty is the best it can be.
+The Council therefore advises on matters such as opportunities for retakes and freedom of choice, but also, for example, computer facilities and catering services.
+We also check and approve the Teaching and Examination Regulations (TER) each year, determining parts of your rights as a student at the UvA.

-The student council is one of the three levels of participation for students that exists.
-Every program has an education committee (OCs) and the Central Student Council represents every faculty at the University of Amsterdam.
-The Faculty Student Council for the FNWI maintains a good relationship with the education committees by regular joint meetings.
+The Student Council is one of the three levels of participation for students that exists.
+Every programme has a Programme Committee (OC) and the Central Student Council represents all the faculties of the University of Amsterdam.
+The Faculty Student Council for the Faculty of Science maintains a good relationship with the Programme Committees.
 The Central Student Council keeps contact in quite a different way: there is always a student from the Faculty Council delegated to the Central Student Council.
 Members for the Faculty Student Councils and the Central Student Council are elected annually in May.
-The FSR at the FNWI has 12 council members.
+The FSR at the Faculty of Science has 12 council members.

 The student council meets once a week.
-This is every Thursday from 18.00-20.00 at the Science Park, room A1.28.
-Just come by once, all meetings are open to the public!
+This is every Thursday from 18.00-20.00 at Science Park, room B1.49c.
+Just come by, all meetings are open to the public!
 During the meeting we discuss various topics and we consider advices to the dean.
-The student works with task forces.
+The Council works with task forces.
 We have certain issues that we want to keep doing this year grouped with several overarching themes.
-Each topic has an overarching task force consisting of three people who are closely involved with this subject.
+Each topic has an overarching task force consisting of five people who are closely involved with this subject.
 This task force gathers information and writes advice.
 We do however share this information during our meetings and we think about the advice we want to give by discussing it at the meetings.

 Nowadays the right and priviliges of Student Councils are defined by law, in the Wet op het Hoger onderwijs en het Wetenschappelijk onderzoek (WHW).
 This law describes the rights that every Student Council can fall back on at any time.